makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

 #Abstract

 * Are there infinitely many context-specific representations for each word,
-  * or are words essentially assigned one of a finite number of word-sense[s]
+  * or are words essentially assigned one of a finite number of word-senses
 * In all layers of ELMo, BERT, and GPT-2, on average, less than 5% of the variance in a word's contextualized representations can be explained by a static embedding